You know you want to.

 Start by making an image backup of your computer.
 It doesn’t matter if you don’t know what to do with it — that’ll come later.
-By creating an image of your computer, you’ll have a known point to which you can always return should anything go wrong in the future.
+Creating an image of your computer gives you a known point to which you can always return should anything go wrong in the future.

 2. Make a recovery disk

-Next, I recommend making a Windows recovery drive.
-This is a disk (a DVD or USB thumb drive) from which you would boot your machine in order to restore the image you took in the first step.
-The Windows recovery disk also includes additional tools to examine and possibly repair your system, as well as the ability to reinstall Windows 10 from scratch if needed.
+Next, I recommend you make a Windows recovery drive.
+This is a disk (a DVD or USB thumb drive) from which you would boot your machine in order to restore the image you created in the first step.
+The Windows recovery disk includes additional tools to examine and possibly repair your system, as well as the ability to reinstall Windows from scratch if needed.

-Create a Windows 10 Recovery Drive illustrates the process of creating a recovery drive.
-You may also want to review the article How Do I Boot from CD/DVD/USB in Windows 8 & 10? and test to make sure you can boot successfully from the recovery drive you’ve created.
+Create a Windows Recovery Drive illustrates the process of creating a recovery drive.
+You may also want to review the article How Do I Boot from CD/DVD/USB in Windows 8 & 10? (which also applies to 11) and test to make sure you can boot successfully from the recovery drive you’ve created.

 3. Restoring an image